mothership-gmbh/shopware-pwa-paypal-express/README.md

 It's also not installable at this point, but we may add it in the future.

 # Description
+This implementation assumes that the official Paypal-Plugin for Shopware 6 is running and configured correctly in the Shopware 6 backend.

 ## PaypalExpressButton component
 This renders the Paypal-Express Button, you can use it everywhere you want and also use multiple instances.
 ### props